 —MSDUs or AMSDUs as defined in 10.23.2 (HCF contention based channel access (EDCA)) with TIDs mapped to that link may be transmitted on that link between the corresponding (#12624)non-AP STA and AP affiliated with the non-AP MLD and AP MLD, respectively, in the direction (DL/UL) corresponding to the TID-to-link mapping.

-—Individually addressed Management frames and Control frames may be sent on any enabled links between the corresponding (#12625)(#12624)non-AP MLD (#14054)and AP MLD both in DL and UL.
+—Individually addressed Management frames, QoS Null frames (#10911) and Control frames may be sent on any enabled links between the corresponding (#12625)(#12624)non-AP MLD (#14054)and AP MLD both in DL and UL.

 …